skoopsy/skoopsy.github.io/_posts/2025-06-28-STM32-3-blinky-bluepill.markdown

 # libopencm3

 [libopencm3](https://github.com/libopencm3/libopencm3/wiki) is a open source hardware abstration library for the ARM chips.
 It is lower level than the STM32 HAL but not as unfriendly as bare metal.
-It seems like a greate scaleable platform with a very reasonable license.
-For example this provides a nice API for accessing the GPIO pins, dealing with tickers, and setting interupts.
+It's a scaleable platform with a very reasonable license.
+For example; this provides a nice API for accessing the GPIO pins, dealing with tickers, and setting interupts.

 To build the library you will need to install an arm toolchain such as [gcc-arm-embedded](https://developer.arm.com/downloads/-/gnu-rm) which can also be done via apt in linux.
 See my [Getting Started with Embedded](https://skoopsy.dev/stm32/2025/03/14/STM32-1-getting-started.html) post for an explanation of all the different ARM tool chains and where they fit in.